 In the morning, we’ll walk from the studios along the coast path, sketching with oil pastels, watercolour and coloured pencils in our sketchbooks.

-We’ll spend the morning back in our plein air location to capture the subject.
-Back in the studios in the afternoon, we’ll develop some monochromatic oil studies using work from the sketches and create another alla prima painting honing in on subject and tone.
+Spend the morning back in our plein air location to capture the subject.
+Back in the studios in the afternoon, develop some monochromatic oil studies using work from the sketches and create another alla prima painting honing in on subject and tone.

 What you will learn